tohungsze/Python/README.md

-# leetcode
+Python sample solutions to questions
-Python sample solutions to questions at leetcode
+"leetcode" directory contains solutions to questions from leetcode "Other Python" contians other exercises I worked on